krrish-kohli/CECS-326-Project-2/README.md

-# CECS-326 - Group Project 2: Dining Philosophers Problem
+# CECS-326 - Group Project 2: Synchronization

 This project demonstrates **thread synchronization using monitors and condition variables** in Python.